RealOrangeOne/django-tasks/README.md

 A reference implementation and backport of background workers and tasks in Django, as defined in [DEP 0014](https://github.com/django/deps/pull/86).

-**Warning**: This code is not intended to be installed, let alone deployed to production!
+**Warning**: This package is under active development, and breaking changes may be released at any time.
+Be sure to pin to specific versions (even patch versions) if you're using this package in a production environment.

 ## Installation